Practices

 ELONA PETKELIENĖ

 Elona Petkelienė is a parapsychologist working with inner human processes, consciousness, and experiences that often lie beyond rational explanation.
-In her practice, she places great emphasis on personal experience, self-reflection, and the exploration of inner states.
+In her practice, she places strong emphasis on personal experience, self-reflection, and the exploration of inner states.

 ELONA PETKELIENĖ

 Elona Petkelienė is a parapsychologist working with inner human processes, consciousness, and experiences that often lie beyond rational explanation.
-In her practice, she places great emphasis on personal experience, self-reflection, and the exploration of inner states.
+In her practice, she places strong emphasis on personal experience, self-reflection, and the exploration of inner states.

 DAINIUS RAZAUSKAS